 Winston-Salem State University’s new Science Building is a $53.3 Million, 102,095 SF, 5-story facility.
 The building provides a 240-seat flexible lecture hall, 4,500 SF of classroom space, over 30,000 SF of traditional and investigational lab spaces.
 A grand staircase links the administrative and lab/classroom spaces together and serves as a focal point of the atrium.

 The 2,700 SF atrium and lounge puts science on display surrounding faculty, students and visitors in the buildings mission of educating future scientists.
-The atrium will also feature a small cafe.
+The atrium also features a small cafe.
 A 1,500 SF maker space is visually center within this interactive space providing a glimpse into the inner workings of these specialties.
-The atrium and break out areas throughout the building will proliferate the exterior as well and activate the newly created quad space.
-The fith floor includes a lounge with an outdoor terrace that overlooks the quad and connects learning and administrative areas.
-The quad will reflect Winston-Salem State University’s campus identity which is focused on creating interaction between students and faculty on the intimate pedestrian scale.
-The Science Building will provide a technologically advance and environmentally sensitive facility as demonstrated by its goal to be the first LEED Silver building on campus.
+The atrium and break out areas throughout the building proliferate the exterior as well and activate the newly created quad space.
+The fifth-floor includes a lounge with an outdoor terrace that overlooks the quad and connects learning and administrative areas.
+The quad reflects Winston-Salem State University’s campus identity which is focused on creating interaction between students and faculty on the intimate pedestrian scale.
+The Science Building provides a technologically advance and environmentally sensitive facility as demonstrated by its goal to be the first LEED Silver building on campus.

 College Park, Maryland

 Begin adding projects to your collection.